Chess & Achievement

 Abrstract

-- Provide practice at making accurate and fast decisions under time pressure, a skill that can help improve exam scores & more importantly improve life skills
+• Provide practice at making accurate and fast decisions under time pressure, a skill that can help improve exam scores and more importantly improve life skills

-- Teach how to thing logically and efficiently; learning to select the “best” choice from a large number of options
+• Teach how to think logically and efficiently; learning to select the “best” choice from a large number of options

 Given these educational benefits, the author concludes that chess is one of the most effective teaching tools to prepare children for a world increasingly swamped by information and ever tougher decisions.